Best Social Media Analytics Tools 2026 Guide

 The time cost of fighting your tool

 The cost no agency tracks but every agency pays: the hours your team loses fighting a tool that does not fit their workflow.
-We have seen agencies where a community manager spends 45 minutes every morning just navigating between platform views, exporting CSVs, and reconciling data — work that adds zero value but consumes billable hours.
-Multiply that across a 10-person team and you are looking at 50+ hours weekly of pure friction.
+We have seen agencies where a community manager spends 45 minutes every morning just navigating between platform views, exporting CSVs, and reconciling data, all of which adds zero value but consumes billable hours.
+Multiply that across a 10-person team and you are looking at well over 30 hours weekly of pure friction.

 Migration costs when you outgrow your choice